Texas Investor Buys $14.6M Industrial Portfolio

 “They are attracted to this market and they felt like properties of this size fit into their portfolio,” Martin said.

-Martin said he believe the properties are a prime location for local and regional tenants in need of distribution space.
+Martin believes the properties are a prime location for local and regional tenants in need of distribution space.

 As for the Sealy’s future plans in the market, Martin said they will continue to shop for more properties to add to their expanding portfolio.